Loadable Modules - Extending the mesibo Platform

 Memory Management

-Module definition structure is allocated by Mesibo, and you MUST not free it.
+• Module definition structure — allocated by mesibo; do not free it.

 Module Chatbot Sample